yashwanth-alapati/yashwanth-alapati.github.io/_posts/2025-04-25-what-occupies-my-mind.md

 I believe that making a contribution to humanity is a goal worth setting.
 As I write this, I am confident in saying that my vision lies in having an impact by making contributions to Science and Engineering.
 But, I am yet to narrow my thoughts down to an extremely specific and tangible goal that I can so obsessively chase and make happen.

 PS: I often learn a lot just by talking to amazing people.
-If you or your team are passionately chasing something, I want to hear about it!
+If you are passionately chasing something...Tell me all about it!